matijavizintin/go-kcl/README.md

     // handle err
 }

-// do something with strems
+// do something with streams
 ```

 ### Consuming the stream